“Motor vehicle crashes are the leading cause of death among children ages 2 to 14.” – National Highway Traffic Safety Administration (NHTSA)

 Sadly, most manufacturers still rely on rear lap-shoulder seat belts that properly fit only those occupants who are at least 57 inches tall and weigh more than 80 pounds.
 In a crash, smaller occupants can suffer devastating internal injuries caused by shoulder belts that cut across the neck or chest and lap belt anchors that are too far apart.

-Slack & Davis attorneys have successfully represented plaintiffs in lawsuits against manufacturers and distributors of defective or unsafe child safety seats and occupant restraint systems.
-If someone you know has been injured in this type of accident, please contact the child safety seat product liability lawyers at Slack & Davis for a free case evaluation.
+Slack Davis Sanger attorneys have successfully represented plaintiffs in lawsuits against manufacturers and distributors of defective or unsafe child safety seats and occupant restraint systems.
+If someone you know has been injured in this type of accident, please contact the child safety seat product liability lawyers at Slack Davis Sanger for a free case evaluation.